Thomas Randle

 Thomas Randle (born 7 April 1996) is an Australian racing driver.
-He currently races in the Supercars Championship for Tickford Racing in the No. 55 Ford Mustang GT.
+He currently races in the Supercars Championship for Tickford Racing in the No. 55 Castrol Racing Ford Mustang GT.
 Randle has also won the 2014 Australian Formula Ford Series, 2017 Toyota Racing Series and 2020 Super2 Series.
-In 2018, he was awarded the Mike Kable Young Gun Award and in 2020, The BRDC Innes Ireland Trophy.
+In 2018, he was awarded the Mike Kable Young Gun Award, The BRDC Innes Ireland Trophy in 2020, and the Peter Brock Medal in 2023.

 Career

 Karting

 Prior to his single-seater career, Randle enjoyed a successful period in karting in his native Australia.
 In 2012, he won Junior Clubman class of the Australian National Sprint Kart Championship and Rotax Junior class of the Australian Rotax Nationals.

 Formula Ford and Formula 4

 Randle made his single-seater debut in 2013, racing in the Australian Formula Ford Championship for the Evans Motorsport Group.
 He finished seventh with two podiums and another thirteen point-scoring finishes.
 He switched to Dream Motorsport in 2014.
 He clinched the championship title, winning five races with just four-point advantage to Jordan Lloyd.

 Randle continued his collaboration with Dream Motorsport into the new-for-2015 Australian Formula 4 Championship.
 He again battled with Lloyd for the championship, but this time he finished as runner-up and was outscored by 54 points and five wins.